 - Consider hiring younger dentists: Younger dentists bring fresh perspectives and can help grow your practice.

 - Don’t overlook male dentists: Despite the growing number of female dentists, male dentists still make up the majority of private practice owners.

 - Consider the benefits of private practice ownership: As a business owner, you have more control over your career and can enjoy the financial rewards of a successful practice.

-- Invest in the right dental billing experts: Either hire a dental billing expert or a trusted dental billing company to reduce claim denials and improve profitability.
+- Invest in the right dental billing experts: Either hire a dental billing expert or a trusted dental insurance billing company to reduce claim denials and improve profitability.

 - Don’t be afraid to ask for help: Seek advice from experienced practice owners or join a professional organization to connect with peers.

 Legal and Regulatory Considerations for Owning a Dental Practice

 Don’t get tangled up in legal red tape when pursuing dental practice ownership – make sure you comply with state and federal regulations to avoid potential pitfalls.